 The MenACWY vaccine is used as a travel vaccine for travellers attending the Hajj pilgrimage and those visiting countries with a higher incidence of meningococcal disease, such as parts of Africa and Latin America.

-How many doses are required?
+How many doses of the MenACWY vaccine are needed?

 One dose is required.

-Can this vaccine cause meningitis
+Can the MenACWY vaccine cause meningitis?

 No, the MenACWY vaccine is not a live vaccine and cannot cause meningitis.